AMWA-TV/ms-05-02/docs/Framework.md

 ## Datatypes

-Control class models are documented using WebIDL interfaces.
+Datatype models are documented using WebIDL fragments.

 The `[primitive]` extended attribute identifies primitive datatypes.

+The `typedef` attribute identifies typedef datatypes if they do not also have the `[primitive]` extended attribute.

+Struct datatypes are documented using WebIDL interfaces.

+The `enum` attribute identifies enum datatypes.

+[NcDatatypeType](#ncdatatypetype) contains all the possible types of datatype.

 ### Primitives